razielgdn/customNucleoF4-OpenBLT/README.md

   - MBRTU is enabled on USART2.
   - RS232 is enabled on USART1.
   - CAN bus is enabled on CAN1.
+    > CAN requires the transceiver to be connected to work.
+If CAN_Rx and CAN_Tx are not connected, the system cannot be initialized.

 2. Hardware interfaces:
   You can follow the schematics to connect the hardware.